Way to Get First Reviews Faster on Amazon: ‘Amazon Early Reviewer Program’

 Loading CSV Template:

-If you are a seller on amazon, once you’ve been Brand Registered, you can access The Early Reviewer Program portal, found under Advertising in Seller Central.
+If you are a seller on amazon, once your Brand have been Registered, you can access The Early Reviewer Program portal, found under Advertising in Seller Central.

 To submit products for enrollment, you will be prompted to load your SKUs into the template that Amazon provides.
 You may submit up to 100 SKUs at a time.